-In 2008, approximately 4% of our net revenues were denominated in Japanese yen and approximately 12% were denominated in Euros.
-During 2008, we recorded foreign exchange currency transaction losses of \$148,000.
-Future fluctuations in the value of the Japanese Yen or the Euro could result in foreign exchange gains or losses.
-Any strengthening of the U.S. dollar in relation to the currencies of our competitors or customers, or strengthening or weakening of the Japanese yen or Euro in relation to other currencies in which our customers or competitors do business, could adversely affect our competitiveness.
+In 2009, approximately 2% of our net revenues were denominated in Japanese yen and approximately 6% were denominated in Euros.
+During 2009, we recorded foreign exchange currency transaction gains of \$63,000.
+Future fluctuations in the value of the Euro (we closed our Japanese subsidiary in December 2009 and do not expect to have future sales in Japanese Yen at this time) could result in foreign exchange gains or losses.
+Any strengthening of the U.S. dollar in relation to the currencies of our competitors or customers, or strengthening or weakening of the Euro in relation to other currencies in which our customers or competitors do business, could adversely affect our competitiveness.
 Moreover, a strengthening of the U.S. dollar or other competitive factors could put pressure on us to denominate a greater portion of our sales in foreign currencies, thereby increasing our exposure to fluctuations in exchange rates.
 Any devaluation of these currencies would hurt our business.
-We do not undertake hedging activities against the majority of our exchange rate risk.
+We do not undertake hedging activit ies against the majority of our exchange rate risk.
 Fluctuations in exchange rates may adversely affect our competitive position or result in foreign exchange losses, either of which could cause our business to suffer.